 There are many opportunities to optimise Human Potential throughout the entire life course, but interventions' nature and relative impact are likely to differ at various stages.
 There are three (3) strategic focus areas in which the HP programme is centered around:

-This grant call concerns ‘Prenatal and early childhood’, within the life course from preconception, pregnancy to early childhood (-1 to 6-year-old).
+This FY22 grant call is the 2nd under the A*STAR Human Potential Programme Office’s Early Life focus, concerning ‘Prenatal and early childhood’, within the life course from preconception, pregnancy to early childhood (-1 to 6-year-old).
 A large body of evidence has demonstrated that early life development is critical in realising an individual's full developmental potential.
 The early years are crucial for rapid brain development with the greatest plasticity and capacity for change and physical, socio-emotional, cognitive and motor development.
 Interventions at this critical window of early life can most successfully safeguard and optimise life course trajectories compared with interventions in adulthood.